chilledtonic/Blog/posts/20220613-shortner-worker/index.md

 })
 ```

-Somewhere someone is angry I'm using [ADLER32](https://en.wikipedia.org/wiki/Adler-32)as a hash function - but that's why I'm doing it!
+Somewhere someone is angry I'm using [ADLER32](https://en.wikipedia.org/wiki/Adler-32) as a hash function - but that's why I'm doing it!
 To make you, imaginary reader, explicitly upset about it.